 There are also a number of treatment options.
 It's best to talk to your doctor about what could help and then try a few things out.
 If you ask different people who have IBS, it becomes clear that something that helps one person may end up making someone else’s symptoms worse.
 There is also a lack of good research on most of the treatments.
 But a number of approaches have been shown to at least help some people or for a short while.
 These include:

 - Anti-cramping medications

-- Medications for constipation or diarrhea
+- Medications for constipation

 But most people find ways to live with IBS without it affecting their lives too much.
 It is sometimes the little things that make day-to-day life easier and help you to stop worrying all the time.
 For instance, bringing along your own food to a party, finding out right away where the bathroom is, or taking an aisle seat at the movies.